Skip to content

 There are three main ways to get to Samaba.

-- By car from Kunming: a shared or private car usually takes about 4,5 hours and is the easiest option if you don’t want to waste time figuring out which bus to take and when.
-If you opt for the shared car, it is also not that expensive.
+• By car from Kunming: a shared or private car usually takes about 4,5 hours and is the easiest option if you don’t want to waste time figuring out which bus to take and when.
+If you opt for the shared car, it is not that expensive either.
 The shared cars usually leave from the area near the South Bus Station.
 Send me a message on Instagram if you need help finding a driver.

 Where to stay in Samaba

 There are two main areas where you can stay.
-The Suhong (苏红) village is ideal for watching the sunrise since it faces the East side of the terraces.
+The Suhong (苏红) village is ideal for watching the sunrise, as it faces east toward the terraces.

-The opposite side, and arguably the best one, is in the Shitouzhai village (甲寅乡石头寨), the perfect spot for the sunset.
-Although the horizontal distance between the two areas is only about 6 km, it takes 50 minutes to drive between the two villages.
+The opposite side, and arguably the best one, is in the village of Shitouzhai (甲寅乡石头寨), the perfect spot for the sunset.
+Although the horizontal distance between the two villages is only about 6 km, it takes 50 minutes to drive between them.

 I stayed at the amazing VineTree Glamping Site near Shitouzhai.
-As you can see in the picture, this campsite is amazing and has a perfect sunset view.
+As you can see in the picture, this campsite is incredible and has a perfect sunset view.
 I’ve previously stayed at another of their sites in Pingbian (near Vietnam), and I was familiar with the quality of their tents.
-Still, this particular site is quite unique, thanks to its perfect location.
-It’s a bit pricey, but if you want a discount, message me on Instagram since I negotiated a special deal for my readers.
+Still, this site is unique, thanks to its perfect location.
+It’s a bit pricey, but worth it in my opinion.

-The great thing about this glamping site is that the people employed are locals from the Hani minority, and they are growing most of the products you’ll eat onsite.
+The great thing about this glamping site is that the staff are locals from the Hani minority, and they grow most of the food you’ll eat on-site.
 They also offer a trekking tour around the terraces, where you’ll see how the Hani people have ingeniously shaped the landscape over centuries, creating a breathtaking mosaic of rice paddies that follow the contours of the mountains.

 What to see in Samaba

 This area is one of the last in China where you can still witness a very traditional, almost gone, way of living.
-People have a strong connection with the land they have lived in for thousands of years and don’t use any machines to work the rice paddies.
+People have a strong connection to the land they have lived on for thousands of years, and don’t use machines to work the rice paddies.

 If you walk on the terraces, you’ll have many amazing photographic opportunities and certainly come across some amazing scenes, especially if you pick the right season.